What is a competency card?

 - 100 points of identification (originals only) as listed on the back of the interim certificate.

-Ensure your personal details on the interim certificate match your identification.
-You can discuss any discrepancies with Service NSW.
+Your personal details on the interim certificate should match your identification but if there are any discrepancies, you can discuss this with Service NSW.

-At Service NSW, your photo will be taken, and your card details will be processed.
+After presenting your identification and having your photo taken, your competency card details will be processed.

 Download your digital card

-The digital competency card is available shortly after your photo is taken at Service NSW (approximately one hour).
+The digital competency card is available shortly after your photo is taken at Service NSW and is free and secure for competency card holders.

-- Download it to your smartphone via the Service NSW app available on iTunes® or at the Google Play™ store.
+- Download the Service NSW app to your smartphone via the iTunes® or Google Play™ store

-- Once you have the app, you’ll need your CCH number to add your competencies.
-Your CCH number is displayed on your photo card and the transaction receipt from your visit to Service NSW.
+- Once you have the app, you’ll need your competency card holder (CCH) number to add your endorsements.
+Your CCH number will appear on your competency card and you will receive a transaction receipt from Service NSW.

-- it's free, quick to download, and legally valid
+- is free, quick to download, and legally valid

 Visit Service NSW to learn more about the digital NSW competency card.

-You should receive your NSW photo competency card in approximately four to five weeks.
+You should receive your NSW competency card in the mail within 2-4 weeks.

-If you don’t receive your card within five weeks, contact Liquor & Gaming NSW for assistance.
-You'll need to provide your full name, date of birth and email address for proof of identity purposes
+If you don’t receive your card within 5 weeks, contact L&GNSW for assistance.
+You'll need to provide your full name, date of birth and email address for proof of identity purposes.

 Using and showing your card

-- Always have either your physical or digital competency card available when working in jobs that require it.
+- Always have your physical or digital competency card available when working in jobs that require it

 Fines for working without a card